danieldiamond/gitlab-analytics/.gitlab/issue_templates/Incident Report.md

 ## Impact

-What there an SLO breach?
+Was there an SLO breach?
 <!-- Yes / No  | If Yes, please include the time margin we missed the SLO by in HH:SS-->

 Who was impacted and how were they impacted?